We’ve all heard the rallying cry of the “One Metric That Matters”.

-Previously, we walked through how this can play out with B2B SaaS products that focus exclusively on MRR as their north star metric.
+Previously, we walked through how this can play out with a B2B SaaS company that focuses exclusively on MRR as their north star metric.

 “Revenue retention is the output of engaged users.
 The usage is the input, and looking only at revenue retention has two big problems: